 - Email notifications

-While Yammer is easy to use, with a surprisingly flat learning curve, you’ll also find yourself always finding new features to improve how you communicate across your organization.
+While using Yammer for internal communications is easy, with a surprisingly flat learning curve, you’ll also find yourself always finding new features to improve how you communicate across your organization.

 Just like other social networking tools of today, getting started with Yammer is a simple process.
 Here’s what you need to do: